Installation Instructions

 2. Download the compressed tar-ball .tar.bz2 for all architectures, noting where you downloaded the file (typically your Downloads - or ~/Downloads directory)

-When installing VASSAL you have choice of where to put it, and how to install it.
+When installing Vassal you have choice of where to put it, and how to install it.
 Common destinations are

 • /opt/vassal for system-wide installation